mel-project/docs.themelio.org/content/specifications/tech-melmint.md

 Why not directly target the DOSC/mel pair?
 Because we can't let the protocol print DOSCs, lest they no longer become DOSCs.
 Using the mel/sym pair as the main "lever" for monetary policy allows us to extract "inflation taxes" on sym holders in exactly the same way as paper Melmint does.

 In lieu of paper Melmint's demurrage, we introduce **DOSC inflation**.
 We keep track of an exponentially increasing _DOSC inflator_ $\kappa$.
-The difficulty of creating on-chain nominal DOSCs (**nomDOSC**) is divided by the inflator, so that each nomDOSC represents a smaller and smaller amount of real-world computation.
-At the same time, the targeted nomDOSC/mel exchange rate is multiplied by the inflator, so that more and more nomDOSCs are needed to obtain one mel.
-This has the exact same effect as demurraging a fixed DOSC, without requiring nomDOSC balances to ever change.
+The difficulty of creating on-chain **ergs** is divided by the inflator, so that each erg represents a smaller and smaller amount of real-world computation.
+At the same time, the targeted erg/mel exchange rate is multiplied by the inflator, so that more and more ergs are needed to obtain one mel.
+This has the exact same effect as demurraging a fixed DOSC, without requiring erg balances to ever change.

 ---